RevenueCat/revenuecat-docs/README.md

     1. To give a clear example, let’s say someone makes a change to version 4, while version 5 is getting ready to be published.
 There’s no easy way in Readme to bring those updates from v4 to v5 while this one is in the works.
     2. There’s also not a clear way to find out someone made a change to a particular version in Readme since edits can be made directly to the docs without using the “Suggested edits” functionality

+#### If you aren't comfortable using Github, please let Support know or open an Issue with your requested change here: https://github.com/RevenueCat/revenuecat-docs/issues/new

 ## 🗂️ Github organization

 [The repository](https://github.com/RevenueCat/revenuecat-docs) contains two important folders: